-- Students will only be required to start paying back loans once they have graduated from (or left) university and are earning over £25,000. - The rate of repayment will be 9% of any earnings over £25,000. - Loan repayments will be deducted directly from salary, normally through Pay As You Earn (PAYE). - Any loans that remain outstanding after 30 years will be written off.
+- Students will only be required to start paying back loans once they have graduated from (or left) university and are earning over £25,725. - The amount graduates pay each month is related to what they earn and not what they owe. - The rate of repayment will be 9% of any earnings over £25,725. - Loan repayments will be deducted directly from salary, normally through Pay As You Earn (PAYE). - Any loans that remain outstanding after 30 years will be written off.